dasch-swiss/dsp-api/docs/rst/knora-api-server/design-documentation/triplestore-updates.rst

         # Do nothing if the submitted value has the wrong type.
         ?property knora-base:objectClassConstraint ?valueType .

-        # Do nothing if the resource class has no cardinality for this property.

-        ?resourceClass rdfs:subClassOf ?restriction .
-        ?restriction a owl:Restriction .
-        ?restriction owl:onProperty ?property .

-        # Do nothing if the resource class is allowed to have at most one instance of this property, and it already has one.

-        MINUS {
-            ?restriction owl:cardinality 1 .
-            ?resource ?property ?value .
-        }

-        MINUS {
-            ?restriction owl:maxCardinality 1 .
-            ?resource ?property ?value .
-        }

-        MINUS {
-            ?restriction owl:qualifiedCardinality 1 .
-            ?resource ?property ?value .
-        }

-        MINUS {
-            ?restriction owl:maxQualifiedCardinality 1 .
-            ?resource ?property ?value .
-        }
     }

 To find out whether the insert succeeded, the application can use the